What is transesophageal echocardiography?

 What should I watch for?

-If your sore throat gets worse or doesn’t go away after a few days, call your doctor.
+Call your health care professional if your sore throat gets worse or doesn’t go away after a few days.